Building Green has a passion for Madeira Drive – aka ‘Maddy’ – the seafront along East Brighton.

 Constable visited with his wife Maria to improve her health.
 He painted the view East from Brighton in the mid-1820s – the Chain Pier and the wild plants at the bottom of the cliff are visible along with the rather anarchic beach scene.

 In 1870 there was enough new beach to create a road at the bottom of the East Cliff.
 Called Madeira Road, it was protected by a new sea wall built from one of the old London bridges.

 Magnus Volk was an amazing inventor.
 Brighton was the first town to have electric lights thanks to him.
 He designed an electric car which was the first car built in England to be sold to people in Europe.
-He put in the first telephones into the town, and designed a fire alarm.
-He was a bit of a mad inventor – his only patent was for a device to transport a person from their bed to the street without standing up!
+He put in the first telephones into the town, and designed a fire alarm for the local fire service.
+He even had a patent for a device to transport a person from their bed to the street without standing up – very Wallace and Grommit!